srijan-sivakumar/cigs/README.md

 The program in this repo **isn't** intented to be used without any modifications and so no packaging options are provided.
 It contains a flask based app with simple authorization and authentication scheme.
 The service is supposed to be run behind a firewall/VPN as this possibly access your production environment.

 ## Background
-The abstract was proposed to [qecamp](https://www.qecamp.com/) and this script is the implementation of that proposal.
+The abstract was proposed to [qecamp](https://www.qecamp.com/proposals/27/2221)(Make sure to follow correct link after login) and this script is the implementation of that proposal.
 Below resources are available to only Red Hat associates (links are coming soon):
 - [Slide deck]
 - [Talk]